Octomiro/octopipes/README.md

 # This is especially important, when working with memory intensive GPU workflows
 frozen_res = wf_iter.freeze()

-# Get the duration recap of each step of the worklfow
+# Get the duration recap of each step of the workflow
 wf_iter.recap()

 # Define a workflow with some metadata attached